divblox/divblox.github.io/getting-started.md

 - Quick start links
 - Information about the VM software

-After you have familiarised yourself with the introduction page, the first thing you should do is to configure your project's DivBlox API key.
+After you have familiarised yourself with the introduction page, the first thing you should do is to configure your project's _Free_ DivBlox API key.

 1. Navigate to the DivBlox basecamp login page from [here](https://basecamp.divblox.com/?view=login) or via the quick links on the Welcome page.
 2. Login, or Register, to access the Dashboard.